Experiences

 Professional Development

-The Honors Program encourages students to engage in professional development experiences beyond internship.
+The Dr. Curtis J. and Mrs. Gina Crawford Honors College encourages students to engage in professional development experiences beyond internship.
 These can include professional shadowing experiences, a professional organization membership, professional conference attendance related to a students’ field of study, student career focused organizations or other professional experiences approved by faculty in your degree of study.
-One HP point is earned per professional development experience of at least 10 hours in duration.
-Students can earn a maximum of 2 HP points through professional development experiences.
+One HC point is earned per professional development experience of at least 10 hours in duration.
+Students can earn a maximum of 2 HC points through professional development experiences.

-For HP Points — Provide evidence of involvement in the professional development experience and faculty support that the activity is a professional development experience.
+For HC Points — Provide evidence of involvement in the professional development experience and faculty support that the activity is a professional development experience.